Donald H. Mell, 93, Portage

 You have free articles remaining.

+He is survived by his wife, Ruth Mell, of Portage; his children, Douglas (Sue Kittelson) Mell, of Eau Claire, Mary Ann (Gerald) Schneiter, of Portage and Marcia (Larry) Budde, of Portage; his grandchildren, Dione Schumann (Gino Reimann), of Portage, Jonathan (Andrea) Schneiter, of Portage, Jacob Budde (Jena LaVigne), of North Freedom, David Mell and Daniel Mell, both of Eau Claire; his great-grandchildren, Coltan Myers, Ashley, Lylah and Kennedy Schneiter, all of Portage; his step-children, Faye Hart, of Packwaukee, Judy (Ron) Sornson, of Florida, Wayne (Karen) Talley, of Baraboo, Phyllis Grossmann, of Portage, Brenda (Dennis) Miller, of Ripon.
+Barry Talley (Judy Kranz), of Ripon, Georgia (Terry) Boehlke, of Lake Delton and Tim (Becky) Talley, of Montello; 45 step-grandchildren and 20 step-great-grandchildren; his sister-in-law, Rose Schehr (Lyle Weiss), many nieces and nephews from Iowa, extended nieces and nephews and many friends.
+He was preceded in death by his parents, his son, David Mell in infancy, his wife, Dolores “Dolly” Mell, his brother, Leo Mell and his sister, Marjorie Clouse.

+We would also like to remember in a special way, Jim and Anita McNamara, who honored Don at the Highground Veteran’s Memorial Park in Neillsville in July of 2016.
+Don considered Jim as a second son.
+As well as close friends, Ron and Sandy Genrick and the McNamara and Genrick families.

-Funeral Services will be held at 11 a.m., on Monday, Feb.
+Funeral Services will be held at 11:00 a.m., on Monday, Feb.
 17, 2020, at St. John’s Evangelical Lutheran Church in Portage, with Rev. Greg Hovland officiating.
 Burial will follow in Oak Grove Cemetery, with Military Honors by Portage Area Veterans Honor Guard.
-Visitation will be held from 1 p.m. until 5 p.m., on Sunday, Feb.
-16, 2020, at the Pflanz Mantey Mendrala Funeral Home in Portage (www.pmmfh.com) and on Monday from 10 a.m. until 11 a.m. at the church.
+Visitation will be held from 1:00 p.m. until 5:00 p.m., on Sunday, Feb.
+16, 2020, at the PFLANZ MANTEY MENDRALA FUNERAL HOME in Portage (www.pmmfh.com) and on Monday from 10:00 a.m. until 11:00 a.m. at the church.

+In lieu of flowers, the family suggests memorials may be made to the VFW, St. John’s Evangelical Lutheran Church, Columbia Healthcare Center or another charity of your choice.

+Don will always be remembered for his great sense of humor, his witty and comical jokes.
+No matter who he talked to, he always had a great story that made people laugh.
+He was the best spouse, father, step-father, grandfather, and great-grandfather anyone could ever ask for.
+Rest in Peace.
+We salute you.

 Add an entry as Guest